loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What could I do as a manager to make your work easier?

 - Would you like more coaching?
 What aspect of your job do you like more help and coaching on?

-- At what point in the past week were you most frustrated with or discouraged by your work?
-What can I do to help you manage that?
+- What’s your favorite thing I do as a manager of this team I should keep doing?

+- If you were me, what changes would you make?

 ## Career development

-- What skills would you like to develop right now?

-- What areas of your job do you find difficult that getting better skills at would help?

-- What additional training or education would you like?
+- Do you have the tools you need to reach your goals?

+- What about this goal is important to you and what will be different when you achieve the goal?

+- Have you ever felt undervalued here?

 ## Conversation starters

-- Tell me about what you’ve been working on.

-- Would you update me on Project X?
+- Outside of work if there is anything going on, Is there anything you’d like to talk about?

 - Are you on track to meet the deadline?

+- Tell me a story...

 ## Job satisfaction

-- If you could work on anything for the next month, what would it be?
-What makes you say that?
+- If you could change what happened, how would you alter it?

-- Are you happy with your recent work?
-Why or why not?
+- Happiness level, 1 to 10?

-- What do you enjoy the most in your current role?
+- What’s the worst part about your job?

 ## Other

-- What haven’t you tried yet?

-- What did you do for fun in the past that you haven’t had as much time for lately?

 - What would you be doing right now if we weren’t having this meeting?
 How do you feel about being taken away from that task?

+- What’s one thing we could change about work for you that would improve your personal life?

+- If you had millions of dollars, what would you do every day?

 ## Team and company

-- Is everyone pulling their weight on the team?

-- Can you share some of the details around that particular issue?
-(Who was involved?
-Where?
-When?
-For how long?)

-- Do you feel adequately supported by other team members?
+- What are we not doing that we should be doing?
 What makes you say that?

+- Are there any aspects of our culture you wish you could change?

+- What’s one thing we should change about how our team works together?

 ## Work-life